Pushing Beyond the Page: Getting Published

 I am blessed with daughters who are all very literate and capable of proofreading and editing my manuscripts.
 One is a teacher and willingly provided the editorial service I needed for my second novel, “Congo Mission.”
 I paid her a modest sum (this could reach into the thousands for some editors) and she did a marvelous job.
 I’m not saying that having a professional copy editor wouldn’t be valuable, but one must take into account the “return on investment,” to a certain extent.
 Getting the spelling and grammar correct is a major undertaking.
 Editing content and advising the writer on what sells and what doesn’t sell is probably important, but comprises a major investment.
 I utilize readers to help me decide if I have a good idea or not.
 Friends and relatives can read your book and provide surprisingly effective critique.
 After-all, they are “consumers.”

 This is only part of the story, however.
 Before I ever uploaded my manuscript I paved the way to make this book my own.
-I formed a publishing company, called Esengo Publishing, purchased ISBN numbers, and found a company called Smashwords where I was able to produce an e-book.
+I formed a publishing company, called Esengo Publishing, purchased ISBN numbers, and I copyrighted my novel to protect the content.

 Pushing Beyond the Page: Self-Publishing